Skip to content

 Examinations and Assessments

-Our exams are conducted in Glasgow, throughout the UK and internationally.
+Our exams are conducted in Glasgow, throughout the UK and in a selection of countries around the world.

 MRCP(UK)